pdychinco/1800_202210_BBY08/README.md

 ## General Info
 This browser based web application to ...

-* Hi my name is Betty, I'm excited about this project because it's my first hands-on experience in creating a coding project.
+Hi my name is Betty, I'm excited about this project because it's my first hands-on experience in creating a coding project.
+Hi my name is Princeton.
+I am excited to work on this project to improve my coding skills and problem solving skills.

 ## Technologies
 Technologies used for this project: